 Two Roman authors, Pliny the Elder and Polybius, mention that this style was derived from the funerary practice of making death masks, which had to represent the deceased as naturalistic as possible.

-The verism slightly diminished by the end of the 1st century BC.
-During the first triumvirate of Caesar, Pompey, and Crassus, sculptors modeled the portraits so they express the ethos or the personality of the subject.
-Verism was obsolete during the imperial era of the Julio-Claudian dynasty but made a huge comeback at the end of the 1st century AD when the Flavian dynasty took the throne.
+The verism slightly diminished by the end of the 1st century BCE.
+During the first triumvirate of Caesar, Pompey, and Crassus, sculptors modeled the portraits so they expressed the ethos or the personality of the subject.
+Verism was obsolete during the imperial era of the Julio-Claudian dynasty but made a huge comeback at the end of the 1st century CE when the Flavian dynasty took the throne.

 Imperial portraiture went through many stylistic changes, as numerous workshops and schools were representing different artistic trends.
 Each emperor preferred another style, so it’s not possible to determine the canonic depiction.